haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_fixture-repo.md

   {%endhighlight%}

-Later you installed a new module Magento_CustomerNew module that changed Customer fixture.
+Later you installed a new module Magento_CustomerNew模块 that changed Customer fixture.
 You don't want to change the `default` data set name in the test.
 Instead, you can simply replace the `default` data set, without changing the name:

   {%highlight xml%}